misto/imap-feeder/README.txt

 = imap-feeder

-imap-feeder tracks your favorite RSS and Atom feeds and stores new entries on your IMAP server, so you can read it with your favorite mail reader or even a webmail client.
+imap-feeder tracks your favorite RSS and Atom feeds and stores new entries on your IMAP server, so you can read them with your favorite mail reader or even a webmail client.

 == Prerequisites